KlickyMao/emqx-enterprise-docs-en/overview.rst

     ## Probes lost to close the connection
     rpc.socket_keepalive_count = 9

 ..
-NOTE:: If firewalls are deployed among the nodes, the 5369 port on them must be opened.
+NOTE:: If firewalls are deployed between nodes, the 5369 port on each node must be opened.

 .. _fastlane: